 Minerals, Inclusions and Volcanic Processes

-Short Course DescriptionThis short course was held December 13-14, 2008, associated with the fall American Geophysical Union Meeting.
+Short Course DescriptionThis short course was held December 13-14, 2008, associated with the fall American Geophysical Union (more info) Meeting.
 Be sure to order your copy of Reviews in Mineralogy and Geochemistry Volume 69 Minerals, Inclusions and Volcanic processes!

 Teaching Activities for Topics of Interest